kienankb/sitestrap/README.md

     "copyDirs": ["assets"],     // a list of directories to recursively just copy to the output dir "pages": [
         {
-            "template": "base.mustache",    // what template should be filled out?
+            "template": "base.mustache",    // what template should be rendered?
-            "context": "pages/home.json",   // what context should be put in the template?
+            "context": "pages/home.json",   // what context should the template be rendered with?
             "outputPath": "index.html"      // where should the resulting output go?
         },
         {